Anza-Borrego Desert State Park: Park interpretive associations

 The Anza-Borrego Foundation, founded in 1967, is a non-profit educational organization and is the sole cooperating association of the park.
 It manages all sales at the State Park Visitor Center and State Park Store.

 The Anza-Borrego Institute, the education arm of the foundation, provides in-depth educational courses to more than 100,000 visitors each year.
 The institute offers in-depth field programs, a fifth-grade environmental camp, citizen science research, and Parks Online Resources for Teachers and Students.
 The foundation's mission is to protect and preserve the natural landscapes, wildlife habitat, and cultural heritage of the park for the benefit and enjoyment of present and future generations.

+Filming locations

+Notable movies, among others, filmed in the park include: